lukaszdabrowskicom/BrowserUtility/README.md

  - redirects to mobile version according to the common pattern,  http://my-site-url.com -> http://m.my-site-url.com  (m. stands for mobile version)
  - creates redirection url to desktop version

-Installation: like any other JS library.

-Browsers supported by this version - desktop:
- Google Chrome
- Mozilla Firefox
- Internet Explorer from version 9 to 11
- MicrosoftEdge
- Opera
- Safari

-Browsers supported by this version - mobile:
- Google Chrome
- Mozilla Firefox
- Internet Explorer
- Opera
- Safari
- UCBrowser
-   -
 - Installation: like any other JS library.

 - Browsers supported by this version - desktop: